Shreyash991/azure-translator-proxy/README.md

 2. **Do I need a Microsoft account for Azure?**
    You can use either a Microsoft or GitHub account.
 ---

 **Created by:** Shreyash Thakre

 ---

-This should now meet your request for four examples along with the Swagger UI link.
-Let me know if you need any more changes!